wormhole-foundation/wormhole/SECURITY.md

 The caveats of such an approach include the following:

 - Speed to shutdown is limited by speed to develop the temporary bug fix
-- Speed to shutdown is limit by speed at which goverance can be passed to accept the temporary bug fix
+- Speed to shutdown is limited by speed at which goverance can be passed to accept the temporary bug fix
 - Restoring after a shutdown will require a secondary governance action for the long term bug fix